 "The fan reaction was intense, because Jackie was not very pleasant to Veronica, and of course she’s our hero," Thompson told Vanity Fair in 2017.
 "I think the writers, in an attempt to redeem Jackie and also make a compelling case for me to stick around, wanted to kind of soften her.
 As a result, she had a really fascinating character arc."

 She added: "Veronica Mars definitely primed me to look for surprising, dynamic women.
 It took me awhile to realize how cool that job was."

-As Thompson's star has continued to rise, most notably on the big screen, her television roles have also gotten all the more impressive: beginning in 2016, she plays the merciless board director Charlotte Hale in HBO's hit sci-fi drama Westworld.
+As Thompson's star continued to rise, most notably on the big screen, her television roles also became more impressive: In 2016, she began playing the merciless board director Charlotte Hale in HBO's hit sci-fi drama Westworld.

 "With Hale, I really relinquish myself of any sort of responsibility to make her likable," Thompson confessed about her character.
 "I feel like so often with men in a professional space, it’s not about being liked.
 It’s about being respected."

 In June 2018, Thompson publicly announced that she was bisexual.

 “I can take things for granted because of my family – it’s so free and you can be anything that you want to be," she told PorterEdit.
 "I’m attracted to men and also to women.
 If I bring a woman home, [or] a man, we don’t even have to have the discussion.”